emerald/old-emerald/style/shell.md

 `bash` MUST be used as the shell scripting language throughout this codebase.

+**Reasoning:** The reasoning is two-fold:

-**Reasoning:** This choice is in accord with the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml) ([as of Revision 1.26](https://web.archive.org/web/20190216182133/https://google.github.io/styleguide/shell.xml)).
+  1. This choice is in accord with the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml) ([as of Revision 1.26](https://web.archive.org/web/20190216182133/https://google.github.io/styleguide/shell.xml)).
-`bash` also seems like the currently most popular shell scripting
+  2. `bash` seems like the currently most popular shell scripting
 language: according to the [TIOBE Index](https://www.tiobe.com/tiobe-index/) ([as of 2019](https://web.archive.org/web/20190219075007/https://www.tiobe.com/tiobe-index/)),